 - If you get something in your box not addressed to you or that does not belong to you, DO NOT OPEN IT.
 Please bring it to the post office window and tell the clerk.

 - DO NOT LEAVE MAILBOXES ON THE SET COMBINATION (AUTO OPEN).
 ANYONE CAN ACCESS YOUR BOX AND TAKE MAIL.
 Your personal identity is very important to us.
 Please make sure that you close your campus mailbox and spin the combination dial at least once to clear the numbers.
 Identity theft is a nationwide problem and taking these measures will help to prevent someone from accessing your campus mailbox after you leave the area.

 - NEVER send cash through USPS or campus mail.
 If you choose to send cash it will be at your own risk.
 VU Mail Services will not be responsible for cash sent through the USPS or campus mail.
 Cash should always be delivered in person.

-- Station B Post Office is located in the basement of Rand Hall (downstairs from the bookstore).
+- Station B Post Office is located in the basement of Rand Hall (downstairs from the dining hall).
 We are a full-service contract post office offering every USPS service except passports and money orders.
 We have free USPS shipping supplies and all necessary USPS shipping labels and forms.